jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/fey/Redcap.md

 Temperature: temperate
 Organization: solitary, pair, or gang (3-12)
 Treasure: NPC gear (leather armor, Medium scythe, other treasure)
-Description: Redcaps embody both capriciousness and sadism.
-These stumpy, misanthropic fey freaks exist seemingly to indulge in blissful bloodletting and self-indulgent slaughter.
-Like prune-faced, angry old men, they mollycoddle their own inefficiencies and miseries in gore.
-Redcaps are most widely recognized for their long woolen caps, which they drench in the blood of their victims.
-Rumors and fairy stories abound concerning rituals and the cultural significance of their blood-soaked caps, though the practice likely evolved as an easy way for the brutish runts to create both fear and spectacle.
-Redcaps typically stand only 3 feet tall, with twisted frames, pointed ears, and long white beards.
-They dress in soiled leather armor and wear oversized, iron-shod boots that make a distinctive clanging when they run.
 Race:
 Class:
 MR: